We can investigate complaints about illegal building work or development.

-If you want to report a problem about current construction or demolition, you should first check if the building site has a sign showing details of the certifier (also called a PCA or Private Certifying Authority).
+If you want to report a problem about current construction or demolition, you should first check if the building site has a sign showing details of the certifier (also called a Principal Certifier).
 It’s their role to make sure things are being done correctly.

 You should try to contact the certifier to report any problems.

 You can report an issue to Council if:

 - You can’t reach the certifier, or they did not help you